-CFIUS review is also crucial if a transaction would result in a foreign investor acquiring a U.S. defense contractor, particularly one that has sensitive, export-controlled technologies or information, or in the case of a transaction involving investment by a foreign national government or an entity controlled by a foreign government.
-When the foreign investment concerns U.S. companies holding government contracts that involve classified information, the Department of Defense’s Defense Security Service (DSS) conducts a separate, parallel process to mitigate foreign ownership, control or influence (FOCI) to ensure that no unauthorized foreign person gains access to classified materials or has the ability to adversely affect the company’s performance under classified contracts.
+When a foreign investment concerns U.S. companies holding government contracts that involve classified information, the Department of Defense’s Defense Security Service (DSS) conducts a separate, parallel process to mitigate foreign ownership, control or influence (FOCI).
+DSS’s aim is to ensure that no unauthorized foreign person gains access to classified materials or can adversely affect the company’s performance under classified contracts.

-Our CFIUS team represents clients in CFIUS and related national security reviews by various U.S. government agencies.
-We assist in conducting pre-transaction due diligence, formulating political strategies to address congressional or executive branch inquires, filing CFIUS notifications and working with the designated agencies during a review, and negotiating mitigation agreements required to address perceived security risks due to foreign ownership, control or influence.
-We also provide support related to post-CFIUS transaction measures, including drafting and implementing detailed compliance plans, briefing boards of directors and key officers on compliance, and advising on and drafting additional documentation or regulatory amendments to allow the U.S. company to continue conducting business under foreign ownership.
+Our national security team represents clients before DSS and other U.S. government agencies, and assists in conducting pre-transaction due diligence, formulating political strategies to address congressional or executive branch inquiries, filing CFIUS notifications and working with the designated agencies during a review, and negotiating mitigation agreements required to address perceived security risks due to foreign ownership, control or influence.
+We also provide support related to post-closing, ongoing compliance requirements – including drafting and implementing detailed compliance plans – briefing boards of directors and key officers on compliance, and advising on and drafting additional documentation or amendments to allow the U.S. company to continue conducting business under foreign ownership.

-- Obtaining CFIUS clearance within two weeks for a transaction involving a Chinese entity seeking a minor share of control of a U.S. oil and energy firm.
+- Representing a U.S. oil and energy company before CFIUS in a transaction involving a Chinese entity seeking a minor share of the company.

 - Obtaining CFIUS clearance for the sale to German and Russian entities of a U.S. company holding rights for worldwide commercial marketing and sales of commercial launch vehicles.